facebook/react/docs/docs/reference-react-dom-server.md

 ---
-id: reference-react-dom-server
+id: react-dom-server
 title: ReactDOMServer
 layout: docs
 category: Reference
-permalink: docs/reference-react-dom-server.html
+permalink: docs/react-dom-server.html
 ---

-The `react-dom/server` package allows you to render your components on the server.
 If you use React as a script tag, these top-level APIs are available on the `ReactDOMServer` global.
 If you use ES6 with npm, you can write `import ReactDOMServer from 'react-dom/server'`.
 If you use ES5 with npm, you can write `var ReactDOMServer = require('react-dom/server')`.

+## Overview

+The `ReactDOMServer` class allows you to render your components on the server.

  - [`renderToString()`](#rendertostring)
  - [`renderToStaticMarkup()`](#rendertostaticmarkup)